 I had a very rough week emotionally, and wanted to be real with you all about what it has been like grieving our miscarriage during adoption.

-I’ll share separate detailed posts about our adoption journey, our miscarriage, and all the bits in between, but for the sake of timeline, we lost our baby the evening of May 14, 2017.
-In case that date does not ring a bell… it was Mother’s Day.
+I’ll share separate detailed posts about our adoption journey, our miscarriage, and all the bits in between, but for the sake of timeline, we lost our baby the evening of May 14, 2017.… it was Mother’s Day.

 We always wanted adoption to be part of our family journey, but had planned for it to bring us little one #2.
 But as you can see, our family journey is nothing like we planned, so after a couple years of not getting pregnant, we accepted this and began the adoption process.